Stability for random measures, point processes and discrete semigroups: Discrete stability for point processes

 \section{Discrete stability for point processes}

-\emph{Point processes} are random elements with realisations in the set of locally finite counting measures.
-Each counting measure $\phi$ can be represented as the sum $\phi=\ssum \delta_{x_i}$ of unit masses, where we allow for the multiplicity of the support points $\{x_i,\; i\geq1\}$.
-The distribution of a point process $\Phi$ can be characterised by its \emph{probability generating functional} (p.\ssp g.\ssp fl.) defined on functions $u:\ X\mapsto (0,1]$ such that $1-u\in\cz$ by means of
+\textit{Point processes} are counting random measures, that is, random elements with realisations in the set of locally finite counting measures.
+Each counting measure $\phi$ can be represented as the sum $\phi=\sum\delta_{x_i}$ of unit masses, where we allow for the multiplicity of the support points $\{x_i, i\geq1\}$.
+The distribution of a point process $\Phi$ can be characterised by its p.g.fl. defined on functions $u\dvtx X\mapsto(0,1]$ such that $1-u\in\cz$ by means of

-with convention that the product is 1 if $\Phi$ is a null-measure (\ie the realisation of the process contains no points).
-The \pgfl can be extended to pointwise monotone limits of the functions from $\cz$ at the expense of assuming infinite and zero values.
+with the convention that the product is 1 if $\Phi$ is a null measure (i.e., the realisation of the process contains no points).
+The \pgfl can be extended to pointwise monotone limits of the functions from $\cz$ at the expense of allowing for infinite and zero values; see, for example, \cite{DalVJon08}, Chapter 9.4.